Second Drees cabinet

 The cabinet served during early years of the turbulent 1950s.
-Domestically the recovery and rebuilding following World War II continued with the assistance of the Marshall Plan, it also able to finalize several major social reforms to social security, welfare, child benefits and education from the previous cabinet.
+Domestically the recovery and rebuilding following World War II continued with the assistance of the Marshall Plan.
+It was also able to finalize several major social reforms to social security, welfare, child benefits and education from the previous cabinet.
 Internationally the decolonization of the Dutch East Indies following the Indonesian National Revolution continued.
 The cabinet suffered no major internal and external conflicts and completed its entire term and was succeeded by the Third Drees cabinet following the election of 1956.

 Term

 The economic recovery after World War II continued.
 This made further expansion of social security possible, of which the best example is the institution of the state pension AOW in 1956.
 Also, a major housing scheme was executed, building 80 000 houses per year.

 A major setback was the North Sea flood of 1953, which resulted in damage equivalent to 5% of the GDP.
 An emergency law was made to recover the dykes and plans were made for the Delta Works, the world's largest flood protection project, which should protect the South West Netherlands against another such combination of storm and spring tide.

 An episcopal 'mandement' called for Catholics to give up their PvdA-membership, but without result.

 The 29 December 1952 Statute for the kingdom granted Surinam and the Netherlands Antilles a certain degree of independence within the kingdom.

 In 1955 the labour ban on married women was abolished, following the "motion Tendeloo", named after PvdA's member of parliament Corry Tendeloo.
 This ban meant that state employers had to fire their female employees once they married.

 On 15 February 1956 the Dutch-Indonesian Union officially ended.
 Relationships between the two countries continued to deteriorate.

 When the PvdA voted with the opposition over a combined law to lower taxes and raise rents on 17 May 1955, this led to a crisis.
 The cabinet fell, but returned after 17 days when PvdA chairman Burger had reconciled the parties.